SF Becomes 1st City to Ban E-Cigarette Sales Completely

 This week, City Supervisors voted 11-0 in favor of the ban, but a second and final vote to approve the legislation is expected next week.
 It would go into effect after six months (Jan/Feb 2020).
 This would make San Francisco the first city in America to ban the sale of e-cigarettes completely.

 Walton told reporters back in March that the proposed legislation should also serve as a warning and statement to Juul that “we don’t want them in our city,” he continued, “I don’t eventually want to see them leave this city,” he said.
 “I would have liked for them to have been gone yesterday.”

 The city already banned flavored e-cigarettes last year (nicotine-infused flavors like ‘cucumber’, ‘red bull’, ‘creme’ ect.) claiming that they were marketed to teenagers and children.
 ‘Vaping’ exploded in high schools across the nation in 2018, exposing nicotine addiction to teens in a very slick, easy to hide, package.
-Juul vapes are the size of USB drives, you can even charge them by plugging them into your laptop.
+Juul vapes are the size of USB drives, they even charge them by plugging into your laptop.
 Armed with its big tobacco dollars, Juul sought to take over the vaping market and it largely succeeded in 2018 and 2019.